canonical/charm-relation-interfaces/interfaces/vault_autounseal/v0/README.md

   - The AppRole should allow the creation of periodic tokens, so that Vault can indefinitely renew the token.
 - provide the following to the Requirer in the databag
   - the URL of the Vault (used in the Vault config for the `address` value)
+  - the mount path of the transit backend that will be used for auto-unseal
-  - the key name of the transit key used for autounseal
+  - the key name of the transit key used for auto-unseal
   - the Juju secret ID which contains the Role ID and Secret ID of the AppRole
   - the CA certificate that the Requirer should use to validate its certificate.